-There is a separate Handbook prepared for the Pastoral Training and Formation Year program, which provides guidelines for the Diocesan Pastoral Coordinators and Supervisors, as well as for the students.
-This handbook is prepared by the PRS Pastoral Coordinator and distributed to all Diocesan students, their Supervisors and Bishops.
-The handbook is also available to Congregations upon request.
+A distinct Handbook is crafted specifically for the Pastoral Training and Formation Year program, offering directives for Diocesan Pastoral Coordinators, Shepherds, and students alike.
+Prepared by the PRS Pastoral Coordinator, this handbook is distributed to all Diocesan students, their Shepherds, and Bishops.
+Additionally, upon request, congregations can access the Handbook.

-Following the Pastoral Year and at the beginning of the new academic year, Year VI students return to the Seminary a week before lectures begin to spend time reflecting theologically on the experiences of their pastoral training and formation year.
-This reflection program is called Year VI Orientation Seminar.
+After completing the Pastoral Year and at the onset of the new ac academic year, Year VI students come back to the seminary a week prior to the commencement of lecturers.
+During this time, they engage in theological reflection on their experience from the pastoral training and formation year.

+This reflective program is known as the Year VI Orientation Seminar.